The museum is open today from 11:00 to 17:00

-The first major exhibition to present ‘the painters of Dongen’ brings together drawings and paintings from the 19th and 17th centuries.
-Together, these tell the fascinating story of one of the earliest Dutch artists' villages.
+In collaboration with the Van Gogh House in Zundert we organize the first major exhibition of ‘the painters of Dongen’ in which drawings and paintings from the 19th century are brought together.
+Together these works tell the fascinating story of one of the earliest Dutch artists’ villages.

 Artists discover Dongen